Bancroft, Ontario: Road transport

+Airport

 Bancroft is served by the Jack Brown Airport, a Transport Canada Registered Aerodrome (CNW3), with a 2,200 ft crushed gravel runway, located immediately adjoining the town.
 A small airport, it was named after the man who was reeve at the time and instrumental in its construction.
 Currently operated by the Bancroft Flying Club, the Jack Brown Airport is freely available to the general public and frequently referred to as The Bancroft Airport.
 Due to high terrain near both ends of the runway, pilots typically use a non-standard circuit, following the York River valley through the town for departing from runway 12 or landing on runway 30.